 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 You cannot overestimate the importance of keeping the air quality at your home at a decent level.
-The way you care about the world around you by5 Ways to Improve Indoor Air Quality at Home making environmentally-friendly decisions and purchases should also apply to the environment of your home.
-After all, you sleep there to keep your body functioning normally, not to mention those who also work from home.
+The way you care about the world around you by making environmentally friendly decisions and purchases should also apply to the environment of your home.
+After all, you sleep there to keep your body functioning normally, not to mention those working from home.
 The great news (or not) is that you can achieve a lot solely by sticking to a regular cleaning schedule – making sure you don’t collect dust and garbage in there will make your home feel and smell more comfortable.
 However, this might not be enough – for instance, weird smells that don’t go away after cleaning can signal that you need a heater replacement.

 Luckily, there are multiple ways to ensure you’re doing your best to improve indoor air quality.
-Apart from keeping your rugs clean, replacing AC filters regularly, checking air ducts, and controlling humidity levels would be best.
-Other than that, you can add more houseplants or use cooking vents.
-Continue reading to learn more about maintaining good air quality at home and at-home air quality tests.
+In addition to keeping your rugs clean, replacing AC filters regularly, checking air ducts, and controlling humidity levels would be best.
+You can also add more houseplants or use cooking vents.
+Continue reading to learn more about maintaining good air quality and conducting at-home air quality tests.

 As we already stated, there is no way you can overestimate the importance of regular cleaning around the house.
 Keeping every nook and cranny clean is essential if you want the air you breathe to be fresh and healthy.

 This means you should vacuum regularly and dust all surfaces at least once a week.
-If you have carpets, it would be best to invest in a good vacuum cleaner with a powerful engine since this will help you clean your rugs more thoroughly.
+If you have carpets, investing in a good vacuum cleaner with a powerful engine would be best since this will help you clean your rugs more thoroughly.

 Another thing you should remember is that your air conditioner’s filter needs to be replaced every three months if it is used daily.
-If you don’t do this, it will become clogged, making your cooling system work less efficiently and use more energy.
+It will become clogged if you don’t do this, making your cooling system work less efficiently and use more energy.

 If the air in your house is too humid, it can create a perfect environment for mold growth.
-Not only will you have to worry about the foul smell, but youair quality control might also expose your family to harmful toxins the mold releases.
+Not only will you have to worry about the foul smell, but you might also expose your family to harmful toxins the mold releases.

-That’s why it is essential to invest in a good hygrometer that will help you keep track of humidity levels in your home.
+That’s why investing in a good hygrometer is essential to help you monitor humidity levels in your home.
 If the air is too humid, open all windows and doors to improve ventilation.

 Additionally, you can place a bowl of ice water before a fan to cool down the air or use a dehumidifier.